Exploring the Sherwin Williams Wood Stain Chart

 Types of Sherwin Williams Wood Stains

-One thing I love about Sherwin Williams is how they break down their stains into clear categories.
+Sherwin-Williams breaks its stains down into clear categories based on opacity.
 Let’s explore the main types you’ll find on their wood stain chart.
 Each has its own vibe and purpose, so you can pick what works best for your project.

 Transparent Stains

 Transparent stains are like a light veil for your wood.
 They add a hint of color while letting the natural grain shine through.
-I used a transparent stain on a cedar bench once, and it gave the wood a warm glow without hiding its beautiful texture.
+Transparent stains work well on cedar and other naturally attractive woods, adding warmth without hiding the grain.
 These stains are perfect for projects where you want the wood’s natural beauty to take center stage, like outdoor furniture or interior paneling.
 However, they offer less protection against weather, so they’re best for indoor projects or low-exposure outdoor pieces.

 Semi-Transparent Stains